KoBeWi/Metroidvania-System/README.md

 #### Custom Runner integration

 The sample project supports [Custom Runner](https://github.com/KoBeWi/Godot-Custom-Runner) addon.
-It allows to quickly run the scenes from the editor:
+It allows to quickly jump into the in-game rooms from the editor:

 ![](Media/GameCustomRunner.gif)

 See [the other README](SampleProject/CustomRunnerIntegration/README.md) located in the SampleProject directory for more details.
 Refer to `CustomStart.tscn` to see how you can implement it in your project.
+Note that the `CustomRunnerIntegration` folder is not visible in the engine.

 ## Closing words